In that exact order.

 When I became satisfied with what I had written I was gobsmacked.
 That blog contained 20 years of thoughts and feelings that had been bottled up.
 That blog contained 20 years of no one understands me and no one ever will.
 That blog contained 20 years of let me just do small small chillings in my comfort zone and maybe they won’t notice.

 What I loved the most was the fact that after I shared this blog, a lot of people told me how much they could relate to it.
-This meant a lot to me as I want to help people through my writing and give them a voice and write things that they may be too embarrassed or scared to share and so they’ll know they are not alone on certain topics.
+That meant a lot to me, as I want to help people through my writing and give them a voice and write things that they may be too embarrassed or scared to share and so they’ll know they are not alone on certain topics.

 Like I said, 2016 has been very full on for me compared to previous years, and I mean that in the most positive way as possible.
 I’m not the same person I was in previous years and I mean that in the most positive way as possible.